 #19 Washington 34, Illinois 24 (2-1)

 In part two of the Big Ten/Pac-12 extravaganza, Washington clawed past Illinois at Soldier Field.

-Though Illinois was outgained nearly 2:1 on the game, numerous Washington penalties helped the Illini to trail by only a touchdown before three third quarter touchdowns by the Huskies put the game out of reach.
+Though Illinois was outgained nearly 2:1 on the game, Washington penalties kept the Illini close until three third quarter touchdowns by the Huskies put the game out of reach.

 Concerning for Illinois was its inability to stop the run: 273 yards rushing for Washington at six yards per carry.
-Scheelhaase showed flashes of his younger erratic self, and Illinois could not generate much by rushing.
+Scheelhaase showed flashes of his younger erratic self, and Illinois could not generate much rushing offense.

 The question after Illinois’s two opening wins was whether they could prove themselves against a quality opponent.
 Though the underlying numbers were unsatisfying, staying within ten points against Washington shows that Illinois is much further along than last year.
-4-8 or 5-7 would be reasonable expectations now.
+4-8 or 5-7 would be a reasonable expectation now.

-Illinois has the Big Ten’s first bye next week before facing Miami of Ohio on September 28th.
+Illinois has a bye next week before facing Miami of Ohio on September 28th.